 |Possibility of using different sensitivity curves, e.g. sample dependent|

 |Analysis report generation|

-Written for Windows 7 is the program designed for the control of the TX 2000 System.
+Written for Windows 7 the program is designed for the control of the TX 2000 System.
 It includes some new features, like the batch programming of a set of measurements.
 The program can control different kinds of detectors and devices attached to the instrument.
-Control panels for scintillation, linear position sensitive detectors and XRF X-GLAB SDD detector are integrated.
+Control panels for X-ray generators, motors and detectors are integrated.

 - Least square Marquardt fit procedure for the area calculation (spectral analysis)